proctors/new_developer_test/README.md

 <a name="prerequisites"></a>
 # Prerequisites

-You will need Virtual Box and Vagrant installed on your machine:
+If you want to use vagrant, you will need Virtual Box and Vagrant installed on your machine:

 * [Virtual Box](https://www.virtualbox.org/)
 * [Vagrant](https://www.vagrantup.com/downloads.html)